-Ground zero: Eskdale family returns to a home buried by a flood
+Ground Zero: Eskdale family returns to a home buried by a flood

 “There is nothing to salvage.”

-She explained their home was badly damaged and silt was almost reaching the ceiling inside their home.
+She explained their home was badly damaged and silt was almost reaching the ceiling inside.

 They said police came through their street, Shaw Rd, about 7pm on Monday warning residents of the potential for severe flooding.